Simulation-Software-Engineering/Lecture-Material/04_documentation/code_documentation_tools_exercise.md

 - [Deploy your website](https://www.mkdocs.org/user-guide/deploying-your-docs/) to [GitHub Pages](https://pages.github.com/).
 This consists of following steps:
     - Run `mkdocs gh-deploy` to build and deploy the website:

-      Deployment of the website will create a branch `gh-pages` inside the repository if it does not already exist.
-This branch contains all files needed to deliver the website.
-You should not edit any of the files in the branch manually since `mkdocs gh-deploy` will overwrite all changes.
-Instead, fix problems in your main branch and deploy the website afterwards again.
+      Deployment of the website creates a branch `gh-pages` inside the repository if it does not already exist and pushes it to the default remote.
+The branch contains all files needed to deliver the website.
+You should not edit any of the files in the branch manually since `mkdocs gh-deploy` overwrites all changes.
+Instead, always fix problems in the main branch and deploy the website afterwards again.

     - Verify that the "Pages" feature of your repository has been activated.
 When you are on your repository on GitHub go to "Settings" (at top of window) -> "Pages".
 It should show an information box " Your site is ready to be published at URL" with the URL to the website of your documentation.